 If you've ever watched one of your prized garden plants disappear into a gopher's burrow, you know that gophers can be pests.
 Fortunately, there are effective pesticide-free techniques for dealing with problem gophers.
 Gophers, often called pocket gophers, are small burrowing rodents.1 The "pocket" part of their name comes from fur-lined cheek pouches that they use for carrying food and nest-building materials.2 They are between five and ten inches long and have fine, soft fur.1 They have powerful front paws, highly sensitive whiskers to help them get around underground, and even lips that close behind their front teeth so that they don't swallow dirt when they're digging.2

-Some people use the name gopher to refer to ground squirrels.
-Ground squirrels are also small rodents, but they are often outside of their tunnels.
-Gophers, on the other hand, spend almost all of their time underground and only come out occasionally when they want to feed on plants above ground.1
+Some people use the name gopher to refer to ground squirrels, and ground squirrels are also small rodents but they are often outside of their tunnels.
+Gophers spend almost all of their time underground and only come out occasionally to feed on plants aboveground.1

 Another animal that is often confused with gophers is the mole.
-Like gophers, moles spend most of their time underground.
-However, their mounds are circular and volcano-shaped.
-Gopher mounds are fan-shaped or flattened with a plugged hole on one side of the mound.
-Mole mounds are usually spread out along a line, while gopher mounds are grouped together.3 Moles also have shallower burrows than gophers.1 Gophers are herbivores and eat only plants,1 while moles are insectivores and primarily eat insects and earthworms.4 If the animal bothering your garden is a mole, not a gopher, see our webpage on moles.
+Like gophers, moles spend most of their time underground, but their mounds are circular and volcano-shaped.
+Gopher mounds are fan-shaped or flattened with a plugged hole on one side of the mound (see photo below).
+Mole mounds are usually spread out along a line, while gopher mounds are grouped together.3 Moles also have shallower burrows than gophers.1 Gophers are herbivores and eat only plants,1 while moles are insectivores and primarily eat insects and earthworms.4 If you have a mole problem, visit our page on Moles.